skukla/vm-from-scratch/README.md

 4. Save the Dynamic Block

 **Note:** The reason for the -45px top margin above has to do with how Magento displays Dynamic Block rotator widgets.
 In our example, we'll be displaying two separate dynamic block rotator widgets on the same shopping cart page.
 Each of these rotators is contained within its own `div` element which is still *visible* on the page (only its *content* is hidden and displayed based on segmentation).
 Therefore, each Dynamic Block Rotator widget's containing `div` is still affected by padding and margin.

+Next, we'll translate this block for the German store view.

+1. Switch the store view scope to `Luma > Luma Store > US English`
+2. Deselect `Use Default Value`
+3. `Save and continue`
+4. Switch the store view scope to `Luma > Luma Store > Deutsch`
+5. Deselect `Use Default Value`
+6. `Save and continue`
+7. Update the text element:
+	1. Content Line 1:
+		1. Text: `Kostenloser Versand beantragt!`
+8. Save the dynamic block

 Next, we need to create a new Dynamic Block Rotator widget we'll use to display the :